darothmedia/plant-palace-v1/README.md

 ### **Overview**

+The game is structured like the classic “Traffic Jam” game, where you need to move cars out of the way in order to clear a path.

 Your apartment is a rectangular grid.
 The size of your apartment will change and get progressively smaller (more difficult) as the game progresses.
 The levels are:

 * **OHIO:** Difficulty Easy.
 Large grid with just a tad too many plants.
 * **LA:** Difficulty Medium.
 More compact grid with an overabundance of plants.
 * **NYC:** Difficulty Hard.
 Your furniture and plants combine to take up the majority of the grid. (what floor space?!)

-The game is structured like the classic “Traffic Jam” game, where you need to move cars out of the way in order to clear a path.
-In this case, the player will be given an objective, like:
+The user will be given several objectives in each level.
+An objective will look like this:

 **I need to pee!
 Clear a path from the bedroom to the bathroom**